Controforme/pacxcel/README.md

 Code based on the awesome pacman tutorial by "CodingWith-Adam" -> https://github.com/CodingWith-Adam/pacman

-All the rants and code errors added, and game contents are mine.
+All the rants, in-game text, graphics and code errors added are mine.

 Check the game at: https://controforme.github.io/pacxcel/